eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 is actively exploring and testing ZKP-based solutions.
 The outcomes of this initiative could pave the way for the adoption of ZKPs within the EUDI Wallet ecosystem, further strengthening privacy protections in future implementations.

+The [Discussion Paper for Topic G](./discussion-topics/g-zero-knowledge-proof.md) (Zero-Knowledge Proofs) presents the (desired) privacy properties of Zero-Knowledge Proof schemes.
+It introduces the main families of Zero-Knowledge Proof schemes and gives an overview of representative solutions.
+Finally, it discusses topics related to the integration of Zero-Knowledge Proof schemes into the EUDI Wallet ecosystem.

 ## 8 Document development